 Most Beautiful Airbnb in Rome | Luxury Apartment in the Center

-This luxurious, elegant, and charming apartment truly looks like it came right out of a history book and you will feel like a 16th-century nobleman staying there with its frescoed high ceilings and tasteful decorations.
+As one of the best Airbnbs in Rome, this luxurious, elegant, and charming apartment truly looks like it came right out of a history book.
+You will feel like a 16th-century nobleman staying there with its frescoed high ceilings and tasteful decorations.
 The best thing about it is that it’s centrally located.
 Feel free to pick from the endless options of cafes, bars, and restaurants nearby.

 With easy access to Rome’s major sites, you’ll easily be able to cover all must-sees even if you have a limited time in the city.
 Although the apartment is centrally located, it’s situated in a quiet area so you never have to worry about having a restful sleep.